 Garden roses have been developed over centuries by crossbreeding various wild rose species.
 Our rose plants are catalogued into groups or according to when they were developed and their breeding lineage.

-Please note: Our new website is still a work in progress.
+Please note: Our new website is constantly ‘a work in progress’ so not to be relied on .
 If you can’t find what you are after, please contact us to ask questions or seek advice

 China roses : Rose species from China were introduced into Europe at the end of the 17th Century and cross-breed with European stocks creating repeat flowerers, news scents and new colours